brikatee4/mentorship/README.md

 While your squad is running be sure to:
 * Stick to the schedule
 * Keep seeking feedback from your squad mates
-* If you're the squadleader reach out to your fellow mentors at least twice a month
+* If you're the squad leader reach out to your fellow mentors at least twice a month
-* If you're the squadleader reach out to a mentorship staff member at least twice a month
+* If you're the squad leader reach out to a mentorship staff member at least twice a month

 ### Ending a squad